fredvos/python-3/README.md

 ![Inheritance](doc/inheritance.png)

-Timestamp of creation and major version, minor version and full version are available as tags.
+Timestamp of creation and Python major version, minor version and full version are available as tags.

 Examples:

 - 20241110-183844
-- :3.11.2
+- :3
 - :3.11
-- :3
+- :3.11.2

 ## Build image